sandipanpaul21/Machine-Learning-in-Python-Code/README.md

 * Feature Construction
   1. It is a process of creating features based on the original descriptors
   2. Methods Used: 1.Binning and 2.Encoding

+### 06 Regression Assumption
+* With Boston Dataset, all 5 regression assumption was checked (Why, What and How)
+* 1. Linearity between Targer & Features, 2.
+Normality of Error Term, 3.
+Multicollinearity among Predictors, 4.
+Autocorrelation among Error Term and 5.
+Homoscedasticity